Nassau grouper: Conservation

 The Nassau grouper is fished both commercially and for sport; it is less shy than other groupers, and is readily approached by scuba divers.
-However, its numbers have been sharply reduced by overfishing in recent years, and it is a slow breeder.
+Its numbers have been sharply reduced by overfishing in recent years, though, and it is a slow breeder.
 Furthermore, its historic spawning areas are easily targeted for fishing, which tends to remove the reproductively active members of the group.
-The species is therefore highly vulnerable to overexploitation, and is recognised as critically endangered on the IUCN Red List.
+The species is therefore highly vulnerable to overexploitation, and is recognized as critically endangered on the IUCN Red List.
 The governments of the United States, the Cayman Islands, and the Bahamas have banned or instituted closed fishing seasons for the Nassau grouper in recent years.
-In the Cayman Islands, fishing in the spawning holes of the grouper has been banned until the end of 2016.
+In the Cayman Islands, fishing in the spawning holes of the grouper had been banned until the end of 2016.
 In the case of the Bahamas, the government has instituted a closed fishing season in which fishing for the Nassau grouper is banned from December to February.
-It is in a very high rate decline and is at serious risk of becoming extinct.
+It is in a very high rate of decline and is at serious risk of becoming extinct.

 A large spawning site for the species is located at Glover's Reef, off the Belizean coast.
-It has been identified as one of only two viable sites remaining for the species, of 9 originally known locations.
-In 2002, a permanent marine protected area was established on Glover's Reef.
-However, the Nassau grouper's spawning region is not included in this marine protected area (MPA).
+It has been identified as one of only two viable sites remaining for the species, of nine originally known locations.
+In 2002, a permanent marine protected area was established on Glover's Reef, but the Nassau grouper's spawning region is not included in this marine protected area (MPA).
 Instead, their spawning area (located north of the MPA) is subjected to a three-month closure during winter spawning aggregations.